shampoofactory/bmfont_rs/README.md

 # bmfont_rs
-Load and store BMFont files in multiple formats
+Load and store BMFont files in multiple formats.

+Work in progress.